 Don’t attach it to your house, have a safe distance between your home and the shed in case anything goes awry.

 Your shed should be 100% dry, there can’t any be leaks getting into this shed that will damage your valuable batteries.
-Proper waterproof floor and roof are important.
+A proper waterproof floor and roof are important.

 Plants are an essential need if you plan to live off-grid for the long term.
 Building a good size garden is one of your top priorities.